jiangjiangzh/Banksy-annotation-tool/README.md

 npm install -g serve
 ```

+Should you encounter any issues with the above command, please refer to [this doc](https://github.com/jiangjiangzh/Banksy-annotation-tool/blob/master/docs/npm_node_update.md).

 ### Launch 🚀

 To launch the tool, you simply need to serve the files, so you can use `serve`